 - Include in your ALT text keywords in a natural way

 - When an image includes text, try to separate the image part from the text.
-Search engines cannot read text that is embedded in a jpg or png.
+Search engines cannot read text embedded in a JPG or PNG.

 - For maximum SEO, keep the image without the text and add the text using CSS and HTML.